Prof Mike Stephenson appointed to the EPSRC Energy Strategic Advisory Committee03/02/2020 By BGS Press

 He holds honorary professorships at Nottingham and Leicester universities in the UK and is a visiting professor at the University of Nanjing, China.
 He has published three books and over 100 peer-reviewed papers.

-His most recent book ‘Energy and Climate Change: An Introduction to Geological Controls, Interventions and Mitigations’ examines the Earth system science context of the formation and use of fossil fuel resources, and the implications for climate change.
+His most recent book ‘Energy and Climate Change: An Introduction to Geological Controls, Interventions and Mitigations’ examines the earth system science context of the formation and use of fossil fuel resources, and the implications for climate change.

-Professor Stephenson regularly represents UK geoscience interests in energy, as well as providing advice to the UK Government.
+Prof Stephenson regularly represents UK geoscience interests in energy, as well as providing advice to the UK Government.
 In October 2013 he was advisor to Sir Mark Walport, then chief UK Government scientific advisor, on shale gas and carbon capture and storage (CCS) during a fact-finding mission to Texas and Alberta.

 Speaking of his appointment, he said: “I’m delighted to be appointed by EPSRC.
 The Energy Strategic Advisory Committee has the potential to help guide tens of millions of government energy investment, and I’m excited by the opportunity to ensure there is a focus on building the knowledge and skills base needed to address the scientific and technological challenges for a low carbon future.”